Table of Contents

 If testing Windows Install ISOs using a Virtual Machine, ensure that you set 2GB RAM or more in the VM.

 DavidB’s VMUB utility was specifically developed for booting USB drives from within Windows using QEMU or Virtual Box.
-It first releases the USB drive from Windows before running QEMU or VBox so that they have full write-access to the USB drive.
+It first releases the USB drive from Windows before running QEMU or VBox so that they can Lock the drive and have full write-access to the USB drive.

 QEMU_MENU_TEST (run as admin).cmd